 Douglas County is an urban county located in the Front Range region of Colorado.
-The county has a total of 111,202 parcels, according to the land file submitted by the county assessor's office.
+The county has a total of 115,843 properties, according to data submitted by the county assessor's office in 2006.
 The following table provides a breakdown of property classes covered in this analysis: